Andro1meda/pet-ownership-and-wellbeing/README.md

 - [Lessons and Recommendations](#Lessons-and-Recommendations)
 - [Limitations and Improvements](#Limitations-and-Improvements)

+## *Project Overview* ࿔˚⋆
+This project demonstrates data wrangling, exploratory data analysis, statistical modelling, and visual storytelling using UK public datasets to investigate associations between pet ownership and mental well-being.

+_*This project was completed independently outside of formal coursework_

+## *What this project demonstrates*࿔˚⋆
+- End-to-end data analysis using real-world public datasets
+- Data cleaning and standardisation across multiple sources
+- Exploratory data analysis (EDA) and statistical modelling
+- Translating analytical findings into policy- and stakeholder-relevant insights

 ## *Research Aim* ࿔˚⋆
 To examine the relationship between pet ownership and mental health and well-being at both the individual and population levels in the UK

 ## *Research Questions* ࿔˚⋆